kilowhat/kilowhat.net/_extensions/rich-embeds.md

 The extension will automatically blacklist all URLs that include private range IPs, unless you explicitly whitelist them.
 Consider blacklisting your internal domain names if the server is not isolated.

+### Rich Embeds for Images

+*This feature is experimental.
+Feedback is welcome!*

+Image embeds are an optional feature you can enable via the extension settings.
+After changing the setting you must clear the Flarum cache manually using the button in the admin panel or the `php flarum cache:clear` command.

+When this feature is enabled, the same preview crawler used for links will parse all image links from the post.

+If the image URL is whitelisted and returns a 200 HTTP code with `image/*` MIME type, the image in the post will show additional information on hover.

+The image overlay will show the image format, resolution, file size and domain name.
+It will also contain controls to copy the image URL or open it in a new tab.

+Exif metadata is also collected and will be shown in a future update.
+Suggestions for how to use this data are welcome!

+If an image metadata was successfully retrieved, the width and height will also be automatically injected into the DOM.
+This prevents the page "jumping" while loading images of unknown size and fixes Flarum jumping to the wrong post when following permalinks in discussions filled with many images.

 ### Permissions